According to the CDC, people with these symptoms may have COVID-19:

 St. Luke’s offers COVID-19 testing to patients with COVID-19 symptoms, as confirmed through MyChart self-triage, nurse triage by phone at 208-381-9500, or clinical evaluation.

 COVID-19 tests will be provided to anyone who meets this criteria.
-St. Luke's will bill your insurance company; however, you will not have an out-of-pocket or co-payment, regardless of your test result.
-If you do not have insurance, St. Luke's will not bill you for the test, regardless of the test result, and you will not be required to prove a need for financial assistance.
+St. Luke's will bill your insurance company; you may owe an out-of-pocket or co-payment amount dependent on your insurance benefits.
+If you do not have insurance, you will be responsible for the balance and St. Luke's will bill you for the test.
+Payment options are listed on your billing statement.

 Asymptomatic COVID-19 testing is also available, as follows: